BAMresearch/ZrV2O7-PDF-Refinement/README.md

 These scripts are specifically tailored to address the structural complexities inherent in NTE materials, providing comprehensive and reliable structural refinements optimized for ZrV₂O₇ and similar complex oxide systems.

+---

 ## Requirements and Installation

-The provided scripts require specific software and Python package versions to function correctly.
-Please carefully follow the instructions below.
+This section describes the required software installation using Anaconda, specifically DiffPy-CMI.

 ### Software Requirements

+The following software versions and packages are required:

 | Package        | Version Requirement |
 |----------------|---------------------|